everval/LongMemory.jl/docs/src/index.md

 [Forecasting Long Memory Processes](@ref) contains the documentation for the functions to forecast long memory processes using the fractional differencing operator and the cross-sectional aggregation method.
 Forecasting using the HAR model is also available.

+## Structural Changes

+[Structural Change Tests for Long Memory Processes](@ref) contains the documentation for the functions to estimate structural changes in the long memory parameter of a time series.

 ## Data

 [Data Available](@ref) contains the list of data sets available in the package.